Last updated by Dr Sarah Brewer on

 Dark chocolate and heart disease

-Dark chocolate is one of the richest dietary sources of antioxidant polyphenols.
+Dark chocolate and cacao are among the richest dietary sources of antioxidant polyphenols.
 Researchers have consistently found that eating 100g dark chocolate per day can improve arterial dilation enough to lower blood pressure by an average of 5.1/1.8 mmHg and reduce your risk of a heart attack by 27%.
 Researchers have also found that eating a smaller amount of 45g dark chocolate per day can significantly improve blood flow through the coronary arteries.
 Select dark chocolate containing at least 70% cocoa solids, and cut back on energy intake from less healthy foods as even a small bar (45g) of dark chocolate contains 200 kcals energy.

 Wine and heart disease